ArvinSKushwaha/driven_sho_real_time_driver/README.md

 function of the system without using information on the harmonic oscillator system itself.

 These two parts are rather disjoint for now.
+For instructions on how to build each section, refer to the `README.md` files in each folder.